jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 ### Significant of routing-by-agreement with capsules

-In deep learning, we use backpropagation to train the model's parameters based on a cost function.
-Those parameters (weights) control how signal is routed from one layer to another.
-If the weight between 2 neurons is zero, the activation of a neuron is not propagated to that neuron.

-Iterative dynamic routing provides an alternative of how signal is routed based on feature parameters rather than one size fit all cost function.
-By utilizing the feature parameters, we can theoretically group capsules better to form a high level structure.
-For example, the capsule layers may eventually behaves as a **parse tree** that explore the part-whole relationship. (for example, a face is composed of eyes, a nose and a mouth) The iterative dynamic routing controls how much a signal is propagate upward to the capsules above utilizing the transformation matrix, the likeliness and the feature's properties.
+In a fully connected network, we calculate the neuron with

+$$
+y_j =  ReLU( \sum_{i} W_{ij} * x_i + b_{j} ),
+$$

+and $$W$$ is trained by the backpropagation with a global cost function.
+Iterative dynamic routing provides an alternative of calculating how a capsule is activated by using local features' properties.
+Theoretically, we can group capsules better and simpler to form a **parse tree** with reduced risk of adversaries.

 <div class="imgcap">
 <img src="/assets/capsule/face7.jpg" style="border:none;width:45%;">
 </div>

 The iterative dynamic routing with capsules is just one showcase in demonstrating the routing-by-agreement.
-We expect more capsule models with advance routing methods will be introduced in coming years.
-In a second paper on capsules _Matrix capsules with EM routing_, a [likeliness, 4x4 pose matrix] matrix capsule is proposed (rather than a k-D vector capsule) with a new Expectation-maximization routing (EM routing).
-The pose matrices are designed to capture the viewpoint of the object.
-For example, the second row of the picture below represent the same object above with a different pose matrix (viewpoint).
+In a second paper on capsules _Matrix capsules with EM routing_, a matrix capsule [likeliness, 4x4 pose matrix] is proposed with a new Expectation-maximization (EM) routing.
+The pose matrices are designed to capture different viewpoints so a capsule can capture objects with different azimuths and elevations.

 <div class="imgcap">
 <img src="/assets/capsule/data.png" style="border:none;width:50%">